You are here

 France is a long-standing partner of the African Development Bank Group.
 It became a member of the African Development Fund in 1977 and a member of the African Development Bank in 1983.
 France has an ambitious development cooperation policy that is focused on infrastructure, regional integration and reduction of fragility.
 Climate change and renewable energy, food security, and gender are also at the forefront of its priorities.
 Africa is among the first recipients of French aid and France provides significant support to the Sahel region where it aims to maintain stability and reduce fragility and poverty.

-France actively supports the African Legal Support Facility (ALSF).
-The country also contributes to several initiatives hosted by the Bank, i.e. the Migration and Development Fund, the African Water Facility (AWF), the Rural Water Supply and Sanitation Initiative, and the Secretariat of the «Making Finance Work for Africa».
-France has also a bilateral fund that can support technical assistance is many sectors.
-In addition, France is seconding technical assistants in some Bank’s departments, i.e. the Infrastructure Consortium for Africa, the AWF, the Sustainable Energy for all (SE4All) Initiative as well as the ALSF.
+France actively supports the African Legal Support Facility, and contributes to several initiatives hosted by the Bank, including the Migration and Development Fund, the African Water Facility, the Rural Water Supply and Sanitation Initiative, and the Secretariat of the «Making Finance Work for Africa».
+France also has a bilateral fund that can support technical assistance in many sectors.

 In addition, it is seconding technical assistants in some Bank departments: the Infrastructure Consortium for Africa and the AWF.
 France implements huge aid programs through the Agence française de développement and Proparco, its private sector arm.